Why Are People So Cruel?

 There is another instinctive response to pain that has a major impact on the way humans treat each other.
 The Fear Instinct is activated when we [intuitively] recognize that we have a physical or emotional vulnerability.

 Upon realizing that we can be hurt by the disapproval of others, our Fear Instinct encourages us to hide that vulnerability from the view of any potential attackers, lest they be tempted to exploit it.
-The logic of this cloaking instinct is simple: if I can persuade you to believe that I cannot be hurt by any disapproval that you might want to express, it just might discourage you from initiating any kind of emotional attack.
+The logic of this cloaking instinct is simple: if I can persuade you to believe that I cannot be hurt by expressions of disapproval (because I have somehow been able to 'turn off' my need for approval), it just might discourage you from initiating any kind of emotional attack.

 It is a strategy that actually works some of the time, but only because 1) all human beings are quite aware of their own emotional vulnerability, and 2) most people tend to believe the performances they are shown by others.
 Together, these two variables have encouraged many people to believe that their emotional vulnerability is exceptional.